 - 16.32 A significant number of respondents to the Neighbourhood Plan survey mentioned a need for both sheltered housing and a care home facility.
 This latter facility, or facilities, should provide both residential care and close care for those people with medical conditions including dementia. - 16.33 Those Wivenhoe residents who are unable to live independently, or are in need of close care, currently find themselves re-located away from family and friends in homes elsewhere in the Borough.
 The Neighbourhood Plan therefore seeks to provide the opportunity for a care provider to deliver a new care home at some point during the plan period Borough.
-The Neighbourhood Plan therefore seeks to provide to deliver a new care home at some point during the plan period Borough.
-The Neighbourhood Plan therefore seeks to provide the opportunity for a care provider to deliver a new care home at some point during the plan period. - 16.34 The requirement for a Wivenhoe-located care home is estimated up to 30 places for both residential care and close care provision. - 16.35 Two potential sites have been identified as suitable for a care home, one as part of development at Croquet Gardens (see WIV 28) and one adjacent to land proposed for housing near the Fire Station (see WIV 31).
+The Neighbourhood Plan therefore seeks to provide to deliver a new care home at some point during the plan period Borough. - 16.34 The requirement for a Wivenhoe-located care home is estimated up to 30 places for both residential care and close care provision. - 16.35 Two potential sites have been identified as suitable for a care home, one as part of development at Croquet Gardens (see WIV 28) and one adjacent to land proposed for housing near the Fire Station (see WIV 31).
 There could be potential for an existing larger dwelling to be converted.
 Whether proposals for care homes come forward will depend on market factors.